cschmittbiel/ELLIFANT/README.md

 - To see the results of the ellipsoid adjusting on your r-table in 2D from the top, just type : `python3 ellifant.py -ea -fp <path_to_your_file> -p <your_excel_file> -s <your sheet> -pt r -ps 2D_top -sh` in your terminal.

 - To look for the best partition to sum up the r-tables from your database, just type : `python3 ellifant.py -pga -fp <path_to_your_directory> -g 3,5,30 -sd -si` in your terminal.

+- To test on five ellipsoids with the best models and zero padding, `py ellifant.py -ea -cz -fp DryAll -p *.xlsx -pa part/Dry.xlsx -sd` This is what we recommend to do for the best results.